Gabriel-Assuncao/POFIBGE/README.md

-﻿# POFIBGE
+# POFIBGE
-## Downloading, Reading and Analysing POF Microdata
+## Downloading, Reading and Analyzing POF Microdata

-This R package provides tools for download, read, and analyse the POF	household survey from Brazilian Institute of Geography and Statistics.
+This R package provides tools for download, read, and analyze the POF	household survey from Brazilian Institute of Geography and Statistics.

 ## Baixe, Leia e Analise os Microdados da POF